Feedback & Support

 Downloading and configuring a Symfony distribution is without question the easiest and fastest way to get started with Symfony.

-Like Linux distributions, known for their easy installation and specific features (server version, public version, etc.), a Symfony distribution is made up of Symfony2 components, a selection of bundles, a directory structure, a default configuration, and an optional Web configuration system.
+Like Linux distributions, known for their easy installation and specific features (server version, desktop version, etc.), a Symfony distribution is made up of Symfony2 components, a selection of bundles, a directory structure, a default configuration, and an optional Web configuration system.

 In practical terms, it is a simple, easy to install, and packaged solution to get started with Symfony.
 Even in the computing area, a good first impression is key...